 Essential and supplementary documents of the CSL exist for study by postulants and novices and for reference by more senior members.
-These documents comlement guidance by the CSL leadership and help to define how we are expected to live both as Benedictine individuals and as a dispersed community.
+These documents complement guidance by the CSL leadership and help to define how we are expected to live both as Benedictine individuals and as a dispersed community.

 A. Core Documents.
 The Rule of St. Benedict provides the underlying basis and framework for our community.
 Several publications of the Rule are available.
-See the booklist in the CSL formation manuals or the Rule of St. Benedict within the Opus Dei application.
-Translating the Rule into terms that speak to the existence and nature of our community is The Constitution of the Companions of St. Luke - OSB.
+See the booklist in the CSL formation manuals or the Rule of St. Benedict within the Opus Dei online application.
+Translating the Rule into terms that speak to the existence and nature of our community is The Constitution of The Companions of St. Luke - OSB.
 This document is somewhat timeless and requires approval by life and annually-professed members before any changes to it are made.
 (See Section VII of the CSL's Constitution.)

-Key information and guidance that flows from both the Rule and the Constitution and relates to expected practices of CSL members is provided by The Customary of the Companions of St. Luke - OSB.
-Changes to the customary to keep the document current and accurate may be proposed by a member, a committee or workgroup, the Council, or the superior at any time.
+Guidance as well as key information that flows from both the Rule and the Constitution and relates to expected practices of CSL members is provided by The Customary of The Companions of St. Luke - OSB.
+Changes to the customary to keep the document current and accurate may be proposed by a member, a comcommittee or workgroup, the Council, or the superior at any time.
 After review by the Council, the proposal may be authorized and approved by the superior.
 Note that copies of the Constitution and Customary are included in all formation manuals and may also be obtained by contacting the superior; however, they may not be shared with non-members or other communities without approval of the superior.

-- B. Formation Manuals for Profession and Oblation.
-These documents are developed by the deans of each form of membership, are supported by the education committee, and are approved by the superior.
-They are made available to active members in formation and to their formation guides. - C. Other Documents.
-A Five-Year Plan for The CSL (June 2022), available from the superior, was developed to serve as a bridge between current practices and opportunities for the sustainability and well-being of our dynamic community.
-Additional documents used primarily for administration of the community include various records and reports, procedures, and manuals prepared by the superior, prior, or deans (see Appendix 2 of this Customary).
+B. Formation Manuals for Profession and Oblation.
+These documents are developed by the deans of each form of membership, are supported by the Formation and Education committee, and are approved by the superior.
+They are made available to active members in formation and to their formation guides.

+B. Other Documents.
+A Five-Year Plan for The Companions of St. Luke (June 2022), available from the superior, was developed to serve as a bridge between current practices and opportunities for the sustainability and well-being of our dynamic community.
+Additional documents used primarily for administration of the community include various records and reports, procedures, and manuals prepared by the superior, prior, deans, or treasurer (see Appendix 2 of this Customary).